MarcoSolarino/LBPSequential/README.md

 # Intro

 This repository contains an implementation of [Local Binary Pattern](https://en.wikipedia.org/wiki/Local_binary_patterns) algorithm.
-This project is made to compare speed performances wrt multihread and GPU version.
+The project is made to compare speed performances wrt multihread and GPU version.

 # Usage